TryGhost/Ghost-CLI/README.md

 ## Project Goals

-The objective of the Ghost CLI project is to make setting up and maintaining a Ghost site as straight forward as possible for people who do not want to use Ghost(Pro).
+The objective of the Ghost in the Shell project is to make setting up and maintaining a Ghost site as straight forward as possible for people who do not want to use Ghost(Pro).

 Ghost in the Shell is aimed at people who are comfortable in a command line environment, and therefore some technical knowledge is assumed.
-The design goal of Ghost CLI was to make it possible to install or update Ghost in a single command.
+The design goal of Ghost in the Shell was to make it possible to install or update Ghost in a single command.

 In order to keep these goals obtainable & maintainable by Ghost's small team, we have a recommended system stack that Ghost in the Shell works with, and minimal configuration options.